heXman/pedals/docs/index.md

-this will be some documentation of my DIY guitar pedals
+this will be some documentation of my DIY guitar pedals nn

 - [NOTaMUFF](./NOTaMUFF.md)